taketohealth/netlifyTest/content/promotions/new330-promotion-code-promotion-the-promotion-terms-and-conditions.md

 pdf: ""
 href: ""
 slug: new330-tnc
+seoTitle: “NEW330” Promotion Code Terms and Conditions| Take2 Health
+seoDescription: Promotion Codes are only applicable for purchase on Take2 Health Platform.
+New users using the code “NEW330” may enjoy a HKD330 discount on their first purchase.
 buttonId: RW_Promotions_Latest_Promo_NEW330
 ---
 **1.**	These terms (“Terms”) apply to all the Promotion (“Promotion”) offered by Take2 Health Limited (“we”, “us”, “our”).
 By participating in the any of our Promotion, you agree to these terms.